Get started with the Java SDK

 .build();

-This draft should be included within post() followed by .executeBlocking() and .getBody().
+Include this draft within post() followed by .executeBlocking() and .getBody().

 // Create a Shopping List